Sukinyu/youtube-ios-caption-patch/README.md

 Use Hyperweb, an app that is no longer maintained, and create an advanced local enhancement.
 This or some-other app that is likely better.

-`stable.user.js` is recommended. `beta.user.js` is used for more new features/support however may break often.

 ## Known Issues